 Located in the historic industrial city of Lowell, approximately 25 miles northwest of Boston, the campus spans more than 125 acres along the Merrimack River in three campus clusters - North, South and East.
 The Lowell Campus had a student body of 11,664 FTE undergraduate and 2,759 FTE graduate students in Fall 2017.
-The Lowell Campus offers four associate's, 115 bachelor's, 48 master's and 26 doctoral degree programs through the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Engineering, the Zuckerberg College of Health Sciences, the Manning School of Business, and the College of Education.
+The Lowell Campus offers four associate's, 115 bachelor's, 48 master's and 26 doctoral degree programs through the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Education.
 The most recent additions to UMass Lowell's degree inventory are a bachelor's degree in Art/Animation & Interactive Media and in Public Health.
 During the 2016-2017 academic year, 157 associate's degrees and undergraduate certificates, 2,564 bachelor's degrees and 1,552 advanced degrees/certificates were conferred.